Blueprints

 inputs fields:

-• Property name: defines the name of the property as it will be used throughout the code and/or during deployment.
+• Property name: defines the name of the property as it will be used throughout the code and/or during environment run.

 • type: The data type of the property